Covariance and Contravariance

 means the generic class is covariant respect T

-following code is valid:
+, so the following code is valid:

 All right.
 But we are cheating here.
 As discussed above, get()

-an obstacle for covariance as add()
+method is not an obstacle for covariance as add()

 is.
-If we try to add the latter we
+If we try to add the latter we would face problems.

 This code compiles with the following error: